-Additionally, blood nucleosome levels are raised in conditions other than cancer including in auto-immune disease, inflammatory disease, endometriosis, sepsis, and in the immediate aftermath of major trauma (for example following a heart attack, surgery or car accident).
+Blood nucleosome levels can be raised in conditions other than cancer including in auto-immune disease, inflammatory disease, endometriosis, sepsis, and in the immediate aftermath of major trauma (for example following a heart attack, surgery or car accident).
 The Company's primary focus is on cancer diagnosis but we also intend to pursue diagnostic opportunities in other disease areas.

-To date the Company has developed 15 NuQ® blood test assays that fall into 4 main types and are intended to be used together to complement each other and to provide a total solution.
+To date the Company has developed 20 NuQ[®] blood test assays that fall into 5 main types and are intended to be used together to complement each other and to provide a total solution.
 To date, we do not have any products available for sale on the IVD market.

-- NuQ®-X: We are currently developing two blood tests in the NuQ®-X family to detect the presence of cancer by detecting nucleosomes containing specific nucleotides. - NuQ®-V: We are currently developing three blood tests in the NuQ®-V family to detect cancer by detecting nucleosomes containing specific histone variants.
-Through our research, we have found that the pattern of blood levels of the different types of histone variants in nucleosomes is different for different cancer types. - NuQ®-M: We are currently developing five blood tests in the NuQ®-M family to detect cancer by detecting nucleosomes containing modified histones, the proteins that package and order DNA into nucleosomes. - NuQ®-A: We are currently developing five blood tests in the NuQ®-A family to detect cancer by detecting nucleosome-protein adducts.
+- NuQ[®]-X: We are currently developing two blood tests in the NuQ[®]-X family to detect the presence of cancer by detecting nucleosomes containing specific nucleotides. - NuQ[®]-V: We are currently developing three blood tests in the NuQ[®]-V family to detect cancer by detecting nucleosomes containing specific histone variants.
+Through our research, we have found that the pattern of blood levels of the different types of histone variants in nucleosomes is different for different cancer types. - NuQ[®]-M: We are currently developing nine blood tests in the NuQ[®]-M family to detect cancer by detecting nucleosomes containing modified histones, the proteins that package and order DNA into nucleosomes. - NuQ[®]-A: We are currently developing five blood tests in the NuQ[®]-A family to detect cancer by detecting nucleosome-protein adducts. - NuQ[®]: T: We are currently developing a NuQ[®]-T test to detect cancer by detecting total blood nucleosome levels.

-Generally, the above tests are being developed to work together, using a combination of tests in conjunction (collectively called the "NuQ $^{\textcircled{@}}$ panel") for the IVD market.
-To date, we have used the NuQ $^{\textcircled{@}}$ panel prototypes to test a small number of blood samples taken from lung, colon, and pancreatic cancer patients.
+Generally, the above tests are being developed to work together, using a combination of tests in conjunction (collectively called the "NuQ[®] panel") for the IVD market.
+To date, we have used the NuQ[®] panel prototypes to test a small number of blood samples taken from lung, colon, and pancreatic cancer patients.